PublicSatanicVoid/WindowsPowerWash/docs/philosophy.md

 You can also read [https://www.howtogeek.com/395121/windows-isnt-a-service-its-an-operating-system/](this scathing indictment) of "Windows as a Service" by HowToGeek.

-With PowerWash, you can turn Windows from a bloated service back into a stable operating system.
+With PowerWash, you can turn Windows from a bloated "service" back into a stable operating system.